Blog

 • Creates separation between you personally and business-level risk

-• Can receive profits via distributions or dividends
+• Can receive profits via distributions (or dividends, depending on entity type)

 • Makes multi-business ownership much easier to manage